 Yes, well, my background; I was growing up in a little town called Skotfoss, near present Skien in Norway.
 I got interested in history at the age of about 10 and read what I could get my hands on, to start with books in Norwegian, later English book, joined an English book club, this was most European and North American history, a lot on WW2.
-Loved reading nonfiction, but also some historical related novels – great idea to read both categories, especially if you want to become a writer later on.
+Loved reading nonfiction, but also some history-related novels – great idea to read both categories, especially if you want to become a writer later on.
 I didn’t plan it at that early stage though.

-Sadly, I didn’t pursue this passion into higher education, not until later in life, so I ended up in industrial related work, at present I am actually working in an oil-related company – not at all my passion, but it brings money into my household – I need to feed my family.
+Sadly, I didn’t pursue this passion into higher education, not until later in life, so I ended up in industrial related work, at present I am working in an oil-related company – not at all my passion, but it brings money into my household – I need to feed my family.

-Later on I took some history at Boe College along with English language studies.
+Later on, I took some history at Boe College along with English language studies.
 Some Philosophy and computer studies – a great combination. [laughs]

 Q: What raised your interest in Japan, specifically the history of the Sengoku era?

-It was a rather interesting start, when I think about it.
-During the late 1970s, I was just a teenager back then, I was watching Swedish television one evening.
+It was a rather interesting start when I think about it.
+During the late 1970s, I was just a teenager back then; I was watching Swedish television one evening.
 They were broadcasting Akira Kurosawa’s “Seven Samurai” – a brilliant film, I thought, and this movie struck a nerve.
 From then on I was all-absorbing on the samurai, but sadly, there wasn’t that much literature out there.
 So it was a constant struggle to get hold of something to read on this subject.
 There was nothing in Norwegian, a few books in English at that time, like Stephen Turnbull, Samson, with a few others – but not much, I needed more.

-On my first trip to Jinbocho, I went inside a bookstore which sold newly published books, and bought two bags packed with Sengoku-related literature.
+On my first trip to Jinbocho, I went inside a bookstore which sold newly published books and bought two bags packed with Sengoku-related literature.
 The only problem when I got back home was that I couldn’t read Japanese.
 This was, of course, also something I was fully aware of when I was in Japan, buying the books – therefore, at the same time I picked up a few books on learning kanji characters. [laughs] I started to learn a little Japanese before I went to Japan, but not the kanji system, not until I got back from my first journey.
 Spending a lot of time, trying to remember characters, and at the same time trying to get some information out of the books I bought seized a lot of my spare time.

 Q: What motivated you to launch your "Saga of the Samurai" series?

-Well, Stephen Turnbull inspired me to follow this path – in fact it was more the style of the existing Osprey series that gave me the idea, but seeing how much history there was in Japanese, I thought; why not try making something along those lines.
-When I travelled around Japan and visited libraries, second hand book stores, and bookstores selling newly published books on the subject.
+Well, Stephen Turnbull inspired me to follow this path – in fact, it was more the style of the existing Osprey series that gave me the idea, but seeing how much history there was in Japanese, I thought; why not try making something along those lines.
+When I travelled around Japan and visited libraries, second-hand bookstores, and bookstores selling newly published books on the subject.
 I soon discovered there was a lot of information available, and there could be room for many more writers on this subject, why should Turnbull be the only one?
 This abundance of sources available was why I finally decided to do something about it, and joined up with Brookhurst Hobbies in 2003; which resulted in our first volume later the same year.

 Q: Your series on the Kai Takeda comprises six volumes.
 What fascinated you about the Takeda clan?